 Form 1120S is the annual tax form S Corps and LLCs taxed as S Corps must complete to report net earnings to the IRS.
 Similar to partnerships, net earnings pass through to shareholders of an S corp and are reported on each shareholder’s personal tax return.
 All income, deductions, and credits are reported on Form 1120S.

 You can download Form 1120S and complete it manually.
 However, we recommend that you use a tax software like TurboTax instead.
 By using TurboTax, you can be sure that you will get all of the tax deductions that you qualify for and the software will complete Form 1120S for you.
-Click here for a free 30-day trial.
+Start your taxes for free and pay only when you file.

 Below you will find the 9 steps needed to complete Form 1120S: